-There is a broad circumvention prohibition, which means deposits from non-Russian entities on behalf of Russian persons or entities will also be prohibited.
-In its Frequently Asked Questions, the European Commission clarifies that legal persons established outside of Russia fall within the scope of the prohibition if their ultimate beneficial owner falls within scope.
+There is a broad circumvention prohibition, which means deposits from non-Russian entities on behalf of Russian persons or entities should also be prohibited.
+In previous versions of its Frequently Asked Questions, the European Commission stated that legal persons established outside of Russia fall within the scope of the prohibition if their ultimate beneficial owner falls within scope.
+This statement is no longer included in the current FAQs.
+However, it is not entirely clear whether this means that the European Commission abandoned its view concerning ultimate beneficial owners.